stanfieldr/ghetto-skype/README.md

 [u@h ghetto-skype]$ npm install && npm start
 ```

-#### Setup
+#### Install from source via package manager

-We use electron-builder to package Ghetto Skype.
+We use [electron-builder](https://github.com/electron-userland/electron-builder) to package Ghetto Skype.
 Change the target to the
 format you prefer.
 By default, it uses "deb".
 For a full list of supported formats,
 refer to the [wiki](https://www.electron.build/configuration/linux) for electron-builder.
 The target should be set in `ghetto-skype/package.json`